 At the Start Barn, you begin your "visit" to the farm.
 Put on your apron, grab a basket, we have many products to "harvest".

 Our first stop is the real grain silo.
-Scoop up some feed for the animals.
-Put it in your basket and head for the Chicken Coop.
+Collect some feed for the animals.
+Put it in your basket and head for the Hog Barn.

 Hog Barn - Sponsored by Utah Pork Producers